-With the Christmas season upon us, do you want to decorate your house to create a festive atmosphere, but don’t know where to start exactly?
+With Christmas season upon us, don’t you want to decorate your house to create a festive atmosphere?

 Just like with my Thanksgiving decorations list, I sat out to find inspiration for simple yet charming Christmas DIY decor ideas that will bring about that atmosphere.